zulip/zulip/docs/production/export-and-import.md

 2. If your new Zulip server is meant to fully replace a previous Zulip server, you may want to copy the contents of `/etc/zulip` to your new server to reuse the server-level configuration and secret keys from your old server.
-See our [documentation on backups](#backups) for details on the contents of this directory.
+See our [documentation on backups](#restore-from-manual-backups) for details on the contents of this directory.
+In particular, if you copy `zulip-secrets.conf` from another system, be sure to run `scripts/setup/configure-rabbitmq` to update your local RabbitMQ installation to use the password there.

 3. Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands, replacing the filename with the path to your data